emanuele-scarsella/vortex-ubuntu-plymouth-theme/README.md

 # Removal

-* go to the downloaded "vortex-ubuntu-plymouth-theme" folder from terminal, it can be done with the following command
+* go to the downloaded `vortex-ubuntu-plymouth-theme` folder from terminal, it can be done with the following command
 ```
 cd /PATH/TO/vortex-ubuntu-plymouth-theme
 ```
 or by opening the folder with your file explorer and going to RIGHT-CLICK > Open in Terminal
-* make the "uninstall" file executable, it can be done with the following command
+* make the `uninstall` file executable, it can be done with the following command
 ```
 sudo chmod +x uninstall
 ```
-* execute the "uninstall" file, it can be done with the following command
+* execute the `uninstall` file, it can be done with the following command
 ```
 sudo ./uninstall
 ```
 * then when asked chose the new plymouth theme by typing the number of your choice and pressing `Enter`

+# Customizing background color

+* open the file in `vortex-ubuntu/bg.png` in any image editor of your choice

+* fill the image with the color you want as background

+* save changes ensuring to NOT change neither the file name `bg.png` neither his location `vortex-ubuntu`

+* proceed to installation/reinstallation

+# Customizing background image

+* rename, remove or move to a different folder the file in `vortex-ubuntu/bg.png`

+* put your custom background image IN PNG FORMAT inside the `vortex-ubuntu` folder

+* rename your custom beckground image as `bg.png`

+* proceed to installation/reinstallation